16 Christmas-Themed Girlfriend Getaways To Put On Your Wish List

-There’s never a bad time to visit Nashville’s Gaylord Opryland.
-But their Country Christmas truly goes above and beyond with ICE!
+There’s never a bad time to visit Nashville’s Gaylord Opryland, but their Country Christmas truly goes above and beyond with ICE!
 Featuring A Charlie Brown Christmas and Cirque Dreams Holidaze.
 There’s also ice skating, Santa’s snow throw, and a whole lot more.
 Should you choose to wander away from the property and its dazzling three million holiday lights, head to the Country Music Hall of Fame for a slew of seasonal delights.
-Or, if historic sights tickle your fancy, tour the sprawling Belle Meade Plantation or Andrew Jackson’s Hermitage, the president’s former mansion.
-To top off the trip, don’t miss Christmas at The Ryman with Amy Grant and Vince Gill, running on select dates from November 29th to December 21st.
+Or, if historic sights tickle your fancy, tour the sprawling Belle Meade Plantation or Andrew Jackson’s Hermitage, the president’s former mansion, now hotel.

 Wheeling, West Virginia

 If you and the ladies are on an annual pilgrimage to find the best holiday lights Oglebay Resort proves an unexpected Christmastime jackpot.
 Running from November to January, their light display fills 300 acres, illuminating the clear, Mountain State sky with a smattering of vibrant color.
 By day, enjoy skiing and snowboarding (you'll find us lazing by the firepit) or wandering the property's 1846 Mansion Museum or Glass Museum.
 After the sun sets, enjoy one of the on-site restaurants, or venture to Figaretti's, a family-owned Italian eatery that's been a staple in the community since 1948.